opendilab/DI-engine-docs/source/11_dizoo/index.rst

 .. note ::

-    To customize the training pipeline, you can refer to `serial_pipeline <https://github.com/opendilab/DI-engine/blob/0fccfcb046f04767504f68220d96a6608bb38f29/ding/entry/serial_entry.py#L17>`_ , or refer to `DQN example <https://github.com/opendilab/DI-engine/blob/main/ding/example/dqn.py>`_, using the the middleware provided by DI-engine to build the pipeline.
+    To customize the training pipeline, you can refer to `serial_pipeline <https://github.com/opendilab/DI-engine/blob/0fccfcb046f04767504f68220d96a6608bb38f29/ding/entry/serial_entry.py#L17>`_ , or refer to `DQN example <https://github.com/opendilab/DI-engine/blob/main/ding/example/dqn.py>`_, using the the `middleware <../03_system/middleware.html>`_ provided by DI-engine to build the pipeline.

     If you want to use your own environment in DI-engine, you can just inherit ``BaseEnv`` implemented by DI-engine.
-This part can refer to `How to migrate your environment to DI-engine <../best_practice/ding_env.html>`_
+For this part you can refer to `How to migrate your environment to DI-engine <../best_practice/ding_env.html>`_

 List of algorithms and environments supported by DI-zoo
 -------------------------------